-Given many Americans are in a difficult financial situation with only $17,000 in retirement savings for those between the age of 56 and 61 according to the Economic Policy Institute, you’d think most Americans are never going to retire.
+Many Americans are in a difficult financial situation with only about $17,000 in retirement savings for those between the age of 56 and 61.
+With such low retirement savings according to the Economic Policy Institute, you’d think most Americans are never going to retire.

-The reality, however, is 69% of Americans are out of the full-time workforce by age 66.
-And roughly 51% hang up their boots between the ages of 61 and 65 according to LIMRA, the Life Insurance and Market Research Association.
+According to the Life Insurance And Market Research Association (LIMRA), 69% of Americans retire by age 66.
+Roughly 51% retire between the ages of 61 and 65.
 By age 75, 89% of Americans have left the labor force.

 It surprises me that less than 1% of Americans retire before age 50.
 With the way the Financial Independence Retire Early (FIRE) movement has taken off, as well as the rise of freelance work, you’d think the percentage would be higher.